dkmcode/weewx-rainlog/readme.txt

 CONFIGURATION KEYS
 username   - Your username for rainlog.org (required) password   - Your password for rainlog.org (required) lastpath   - The path to the file containing the epoch of the last update.
              If the path begins with / it is absolute.
 If not, it is relative to WEEWX_ROOT.
-(Optional: defaults to  archive/rainlog.last)
+(Optional: defaults to  archive/rainlog.last) max_tries  - Maximum number of retries for an http request(Optional: default 3) retry_wait - Time in seconds to wait between retries(Optional: default 5) timeout    - Network timeout in seconds for any http request(Optional: default 60)